patrl/patrl.github.io/index.markdown

 - March, 2018: new unpublished snippet -- "Collective predication and ellipsis: another case of ineffability".
 You can find it [here](https://patrl.keybase.pub/snippets/collectivePredSnippet.pdf).
 - March, 2018: new unpublished manuscript with Andreea Nicolae and Uli Sauerland -- "Who and what do *who* and *what* range over cross-linguistically".
 You can find it [here](https://patrl.keybase.pub/papers/whoAndWhatMs.pdf).
+- April 18, 2018: I'm giving a talk at University College London entitled "Embedded exhaustification and plurality: two case studies".
+- June 8, 2018: I'm giving a talk at the UCL workshop on attitude predicates, title TBA.
 - June 25-29, 2018: I'll be teaching an Introduction to Dynamic Semantics at the ACTL Summer School, UCL, London.
 [Course page](https://patrickdelliott.com/actl2018.html)
 - July 30 - August 10, 2018: I’ll be teaching at the EGG summer school in Banja Luka.
 More details soon!